-- The Judge may decide to cure an eventual default of the insolvent party, thus re-stating the agreement (as if the default had never existed).
-If this is the case, outstanding amounts and further payments under the agreement will be post-insolvency claims, immediately payable. - If the Court deems it convenient, the insolvent party will be entitled to terminate the agreement at any time.
-If this is the case, the counterparty will receive compensation for such termination, to be established by the Court dealing with the insolvency.
+- the judge may decide to cure an eventual default of the insolvent party, thus reinstating the agreement (as if the default had never occurred).
+If this is the case, outstanding amounts and further payments under the agreement will be post-insolvency claims and become immediately payable; and - if the court deems it appropriate, the insolvent party will be entitled to terminate the agreement at any time.
+If this is the case, the counterparty will receive compensation for such termination, to be established by the court dealing with the insolvency.

-There are specific rules for employment agreements, mainly affecting dismissals.
+There are specific rules for employment agreements, mainly affecting dismissals, which are beyond the scope of this summary.

-Prior Transactions: Clawback
+Prior Transactions: Claw-back

-Under the Insolvency Law there are no prior transactions that automatically become void as a result of initiation of the insolvency proceedings.
+Under the Insolvency Law there are no prior transactions that automatically become void as a result of the initiation of the insolvency proceedings.

-The court receivers may challenge those transactions that could be deemed as having "damaged" the debtor's interests, provided they have taken place within two years prior to the declaration of insolvency (transactions taking place earlier than two years before insolvency has been declared are not subject to challenge).
+The court receivers may challenge those transactions that could be considered as having been detrimental to the debtor's interests, provided they have taken place within the period of two years of the declaration of insolvency (transactions taking place earlier than two years before insolvency has been declared are not subject to challenge).

-Those transactions which shall be reputed as "ordinary course of business" transactions, are not subject to challenge.
+Those transactions which shall be reputed as "ordinary course of business" transactions are not subject to challenge.